imageio/imageio-ffmpeg/README.md

             print(len(frame))

     Parameters:
-        path (str): the file to write to. pix_fmt (str): the pixel format of the frames to be read.
+        path (str): the filename of the file to read from. pix_fmt (str): the pixel format of the frames to be read.
-            The default is "rgb24" (frames are uint8 RGB images). bpp (int): The number of bytes per pixel in the output frames.
+            The default is "rgb24" (frames are uint8 RGB images). input_params (list): Additional ffmpeg input command line parameters. output_params (list): Additional ffmpeg output command line parameters. bits_per_pixel (int): The number of bits per pixel in the output frames.
             This depends on the given pix_fmt.
-Default is 3 (RGB). input_params (list): Additional ffmpeg input command line parameters. output_params (list): Additional ffmpeg output command line parameters.
+Default is 24 (RGB) bpp (int): DEPRECATED, USE bits_per_pixel INSTEAD.
+The number of bytes per pixel in the output frames.
+            This depends on the given pix_fmt.
+Some pixel formats like yuv420p have 12 bits per pixel and cannot be set in bytes as integer.
+For this reason the bpp argument is deprecated.
     """
 ```